pymc-devs/pymc-examples/myst_nbs/variational_inference/variational_api_quickstart.myst.md

 > Remember to set `total_size` in observed

-**total_size** is an important parameter that allows pymc3 to infer the right way of rescaling densities.
+**total_size** is an important parameter that allows pymc to infer the right way of rescaling densities.
 If it is not set, you are likely to get completely wrong results.
 For more information please refer to the comprehensive documentation of `pm.Minibatch`.

 ```{code-cell} ipython3
 X = pm.Minibatch(data, batch_size=500)